-The cat fell away from the priest's shoulders, returning to the bed, as if to protect the woman.
+The cat fell away from the priest, returning to the head of the bed, as if to protect the woman.

 The man was on his feet now, bare chest displaying the musculature of an Olympic swimmer, his lower extremities covered by a pair of black pajama bottoms.
 He thought of him as a man, now, not a monster.
 He had no choice; the thought seemed forced into his head.